 LANSING, Mich.
-(AP) — Bills requiring every public school in Michigan to have special injectors to treat allergic reactions are going to Gov. Rick Snyder's desk.
+(AP) — Michigan Gov. Rick Snyder has signed laws requiring every public school in Michigan to have epinephrine injectors to treat allergic reactions.

-Children can die if they don't get a dose of epinephrine to stop reactions to peanuts or bee stings.
+Children can die if they don't get a dose of epinephrine to stop reactions to peanuts.
+Other causes of anaphylaxis include bee stings, latex and exercise.